njaard/cow/README.md

 be it the contents modified, file modes changed, files renamed, or new files added are recorded, with the original directory structure still accessible.

-For now, replacing a filesystem isn't quite supported.

 This software is still in development, so not only do I think there's bugs, I can nearly assure you of some.

 # Requirements